Irrigation: Drip irrigation

 Drip irrigation, also known as microirrigation or trickle irrigation, functions as its name suggests.
 In this system, water is delivered at or near the root zone of plants, one drop at a time.
 This method can be the most water-efficient method of irrigation, if managed properly; evaporation and runoff are minimized.
 The field water efficiency of drip irrigation is typically in the range of 80 to 90% when managed correctly.

 In modern agriculture, drip irrigation is often combined with plastic mulch, further reducing evaporation, and is also the means of delivery of fertilizer.
 The process is known as fertigation.

 Deep percolation, where water moves below the root zone, can occur if a drip system is operated for too long or if the delivery rate is too high.
 Drip irrigation methods range from very high-tech and computerized to low-tech and labour-intensive.
-Lower water pressures are usually needed than for most other types of systems, except for low-energy center pivot systems and surface irrigation systems, and the system can be designed for uniformity throughout a field or for precise water delivery to individual plants in a landscape containing a mix of plant species.
-Although it is difficult to regulate pressure on steep slopes, pressure compensating emitters are available, so the field does not have to be level.
-High-tech solutions involve precisely calibrated emitters located along lines of tubing that extend from a computerized set of valves.
+Lower water pressures are usually needed than for most other types of systems, except for low-energy center pivot systems and surface irrigation systems.
+The system can be designed for uniformity throughout a field or for precise water delivery to individual plants in a landscape containing a mix of plant species.
+Although it is difficult to regulate pressure on steep slopes, pressure-compensating emitters are available, so the field does not need to be level.
+High-tech solutions involve precisely calibrated emitters positioned along lines of tubing extending from a computerized set of valves.